p-bakker/rhino/docs/_tutorials/embedding_tutorial.md

 Object result = cx.evaluateString(scope, s, "<cmd>", 1, null);
 ```

 uses the Context `cx` to evaluate a string.
-Evaluation of the script looks up variables in scope, and errors will be reported with the filename `<cmd>` and line number 1.
+Evaluation of the script looks up variables in _scope_, and errors will be reported with the filename `<cmd>` and line number 1.

 ### (Printing the result)[]